The Winds of Winter (Game of Thrones): Critical reception

 "The Winds of Winter" received widespread acclaim from both critics and viewers, praising it as one of the series' best episodes.
 It has received a 99% rating on the review aggregator website Rotten Tomatoes from 58 reviews with an average score of 9.7 out of 10.
 The site's consensus reads "'The Winds of Winter' makes the most of its extended run time, and is potentially the best season finale in the series' history."
 The episode had received a perfect 10 out of 10 score on IMDb for several weeks after its release.
-As of June 23, 2022, it holds a rating of 9.9/10, being one of the few episodes ever to get a 9.9 or higher on the website.
+As of June 23, 2022, it holds a rating of 9.9/10.

 Matt Fowler of IGN wrote in his review for the episode "The stories in the North and Meereen stayed a bit quiet as all their action got taken care of last week, leaving Cersei's big plot to destroy the Sept and everyone in it as this finale's big suspenseful and explosive set piece.
 Elsewhere, there were big reveals and revenge kills that helped everything add up to a very surprising and satisfying season finale."
 He continued by praising how the trial sequence played out on screen, writing "The actual staging and pacing of the trial and violent reckoning was really cool, with everyone getting dressed and little puzzle pieces falling into place, little birds leading men to their deaths, and Ramin Djawadi's excellent score."
 He gave the episode a 9.5 out of 10.
 Michael Calia of The Wall Street Journal similarly gave praise to the episode, writing "It's a good thing ... that the season finale was full of massive developments, tying up several plot threads while leaving some others dangling in the most tantalizing way.
 This was the most complete episode of Game of Thrones yet, and possibly the best."
 He also wrote, "Dany and her fleet are finally sailing to Westeros, her great dragons casting shadows over the waves.
 It's on."